prarsena/CS180-Fall2024-LectureNotes/Chapter 3 - Decision Structures.md

 }
 ```

-We know that Boolean expressions evaluate to `true` or `false`.

 `if` statements only run if the expression is `true` (otherwise, only the `else` block is executed... if there is an `else` block).

 In the above, if the expression `score > 59.9`  does not evaluate to `true`, then `passingScore` does not change from `false` to `true`.
 After the first `if/else` statement executes, the program moves onto the second one.
 If `passingScore` is false, the block does not execute.
 But if `passingScore` is true, the block executes.

-Boolean flags are used to:
-- Indicate process completion.
-- Control the execution of loops
-- Execute code based on conditions.
-- Handle errors.
-- Resource management (if file is open, and the program closes, you should also close the file.)

 One great example would be with user login.
 Imagine you had an app that required a user to login:
-1. Your app could have a `userLoggedIn` Boolean variable that is false.
+1. Your app could have a `userLoggedIn=false` Boolean variable.
+User is not logged in yet.
-2. When you open the app, there could be options like view profiles and login.
+2. When the user opens the app, there could be some limited options.
+She can see a bit of data, but not all, and the user might get a prompt to log in (think: viewing a social media app when NOT logged in).
-3. A user clicks Login, you prompt the user for username and password.
+3. A user clicks Login, you prompt the user for username and password (see: String Comparison methods).
 If it matches, set `userLoggedIn=true`.
 5. Back on the home screen, new options could be shown to the user, such as their username, and additional pages such as "Edit profile".
 These additional options only display because the Boolean flag `userLoggedIn=true`

 ## Comparing Chars